 You can perform any of these steps:

-- You can mash some of the beans to thicken it.
+- You can mash some of the beans to thicken them.
 Or, put the water that comes with them in the can.

 - Add a slurry made by mixing water and cornstarch towards the end of the cooking if you must.

-- Let it simmer without the lid on to evaporate some of the liquid.
+- Also, let it simmer without the lid on to evaporate some of the liquid.

-Can I use leftover ham to make this soup?
+Can I use leftover ham to make it?

 Sure!
 Use leftover baked ham or ham bone in this dish.
 Using leftover ham bone will simply add another step.

 When the dish has simmered enough and the meat becomes so tender that it falls off the bone, take it out of the pot.
 Then, separate the meat from the bone with a fork and put it back in the soup.